 A positive family history (excluding known inherited familial syndromes) is thought to be linked to about 20% of cases of colorectal cancer.
 About 3% to 10% of the population has a first-degree relative with colorectal cancer.
-The USPSTF did not specifically review the evidence on screening in populations at increased risk; however, other professional organizations recommend that patients with a family history of colorectal cancer (a first-degree relative with the disease) be screened more frequently starting at a younger age and with colonoscopy.
+The USPSTF did not specifically review the evidence on screening in populations at increased risk; however, other professional organizations recommend that patients with a family history of colorectal cancer (a first-degree relative with early-onset colorectal cancer or multiple first-degree relatives with the disease) be screened more frequently starting at a younger age and with colonoscopy.